Middle-earth in motion pictures: Warner Bros. and New Line Cinema

 The director Peter Jackson brought Middle-earth to the big screen in six live-action feature films released by Warner Bros.
 Jackson pitched the idea of adapting The Lord of the Rings and The Hobbit to Miramax Films in 1995.
 He had seen Bakshi's Lord of the Rings in 1978, enjoyed it, and "wanted to know more", reading a tie-in version of the book and listening to the 1981 BBC radio adaptation.
 Assuming that it would be made into a live-action film, he read about previous attempts to adapt the work – by Boorman, Kubrick and Lean – but did not know what was myth and what was not at the time.
 He watched and enjoyed the fantasy films and space operas of the 1980s.
-He later read Tolkien's letters and learned that Forrest Ackerman, who appeared in Jackson's Bad Taste, had tried to make a film.
+He later read Tolkien's letters and learned that Forrest Ackerman, who appeared in Jackson's Bad Taste, had tried to make a film in the 1950s.

 While he was aware that "three films would obviously be the more natural way to do" The Lord of the Rings, and that The Hobbit would better be split across two films, he made a more modest offer of a trilogy: one film based on The Hobbit which, if successful, would be followed by two Lord of the Rings instalments, released six months apart.
-Although Jackson and his partner Fran Walsh re-read The Hobbit and commissioned their workshop at WETA for some concept art, the rights to The Hobbit proved difficult because they were split between Zaentz and United Artists.
-Harvey Weinstein tried to purchase them from the studio, but was unsuccessful.
+Although Jackson and his partner Fran Walsh re-read The Hobbit and commissioned their workshop at WETA for some concept art, the rights to The Hobbit proved difficult because they were split between Zaentz and Metro-Goldwyn-Mayer's United Artists.
+The Weinsteins tried to purchase the rights from UA, but were unsuccessful.

-It was decided to move ahead with The Lord of the Rings, leaving The Hobbit as a possible prequel.
+Jackson, Walsh and Miramax decided to move ahead with The Lord of the Rings, leaving The Hobbit as a possible prequel.
 Jackson insisted on making two films; the Weinsteins "blanched" but agreed.
 While filming, Jackson told Elijah Wood he was not interested in directing The Hobbit, but during post-production on The Two Towers, spoke more enthusiastically of it with the composer Howard Shore.
 Jackson also later made remarks about potential spinoff films and even half-joking remarks about television spin-off shows.